KenKundert/inform/README.rst

 The argument *verbosity* is not an explicitly supported argument to Inform.
-In this case Inform simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to the InformantGenerator when creating the informants.
+In this case Inform simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to the InformantFactory when creating the informants.

 Exception